 Meet Lenna Young Andrews —

-a mixed media artist who works with paper, paint, ink, fabric, found objects, rubber stamps, images, photos and more.
-An advocate of engaging in creative activities for your health, well-being… and pleasure!
+a mixed media artist working with paper, paint, ink, fabric, rubber stamps, photos and more.
+Advocate of any type of creative activity, for health, well-being and fun!

 About Lenna

-Expressing myself artistically is how I live my life.
-I’ve taught mixed media classes, hosted Art Swaps, participated in collaborations with other artists and I challenge myself with daily/weekly projects.
-I like taking workshops by other artists; learning new things and being inspired.
-I love sharing my own art & helping others to explore creativity.
+Expressing myself, especially through art, is how I navigate.
+I’ve taught many mixed media classes, hosted Art Swaps, participated in collaborations with other artists and I love to challenge myself with daily/weekly projects.
+I enjoy taking workshops with other artists; learning new things and getting inspired.
+I love sharing my own art & helping others to explore their own creativity.
+It is there within you, even if you don't think it is!
 Early in my mixed media art career, I was published in a number of books and magazines —learn more here.

-We adopted Daisy on August 29, 2021.
+We adopted Daisy August 29, 2021.
 She was 5 years old & rescued from a puppy mill in Alabama.
-Sadly, she passed on April 19, 2024 after developing a cancerous tumor.
-Daisy lived a happy life with us, lots of dog walks & playtime.
+Sadly, she passed on April 19, 2024.
+Daisy lived a happy life with us with lots of dog walks, playtime and snuggling.
 We are so glad she found her way into our hearts and filled our lives with joy.
-We miss our sweet girl and cherish the time we spent with her. xo
+We miss our sweet girl and cherish the time we spent with her.
+She will always be with us in spirit. xo